RAJESHSRIRAM12/IBMassignment/README.md

 # IBMassignment
-This repository is a demonstration of how to create a GitHub repository
+This repository is a demonstration of how to create a GitHub repository on a computer